Orthogonal-Research-Lab/reproducibility-4-everybody/working-day/README.md

 ## Plan for working days, R4E group:

-1) send out Doodle to find a "best fit" 24h period.
+1) schedule a "best fit" 24h period.
 This is meant to accomodate people across many timezones, so if you want to work with specific people, plan accordingly.

 * it is best practice to have a plan for what you would like to accomplish prior to the working day.
 Working days are meant to facilitate small group interactions and meaningful feedback.